debridge-finance/debridge-launcher/initiator/README.md

 MIN_CONFIRMATIONS...- minimal transaction confirmations required to react on the submission event CHAINLINK_EMAIL...- api credential to access the chainlink node CHAINLINK_PASSWORD...- api credential to access the chainlink node
+//Next to override credential for the specific node (optional parameters) CHAINLINK_EMAIL_BSC=...- api credential to access the chainlink node BSC CHAINLINK_PASSWORD_BSC=...- api credential to access the chainlink node BSC CHAINLINK_EMAIL_HECO=...- api credential to access the chainlink node HECO CHAINLINK_PASSWORD_HECO=...- api credential to access the chainlink node HECO

 ```
 1. Build images(see main readme).